What is aspect-oriented programming?

 AspectCore

 AspectCore is an aspect-oriented framework based on dynamic proxies.
-This approach operates at run time by generating a proxy type between the consumer and the implementation of an interface.
+This approach operates at runtime by generating a proxy type between the consumer and the implementation of an interface.
 It works only with components served by a dependency injection framework.

 Fody